 More information about the subject content delivered at all Key Stages and a full list of Key Stage 4 and 5 courses, can be found in the Curriculum section of the school’s website.

 Pupils access impartial careers information and advice that inspires and motivates them to fulfil their potential.
-In addition, the Character and Culture programme offers a valuable insight into the wide ranging options available to pupils after school, allowing them to develop personalised career goals.
+In addition, the personal development programme offers a valuable insight into the wide ranging options available to pupils after school, allowing them to develop personalised career goals.